Pay rises above inflation would be a terrible mistake, says Hunt

 That has prompted workers in many sectors to call for higher wages, bringing a wave of strikes.
 Official figures revealed industrial action held back economic growth in February.

+But Mr Hunt told the BBC the government's aim was to "put this high inflation period behind us".

-Mr Hunt told the BBC that if the government stuck to its plans, "we will get inflation down to below 3%, by the end of the year, we'll be able to put this high inflation period behind us".
+He said if the government stuck to its plans inflation could be brought below 3% by the end of the year.

 "The worst possible thing that we can do for junior doctors, nurses, train drivers, teachers is to manage the economy in a way that they are still worried about 10% cost of living increases, in a year's time," he added.

 Though the government has pledged to cut inflation, many economists have said that inflation is due to fall naturally in the coming months, as a result of energy prices falling.When asked about the junior doctors' pay demands, the chancellor pointed out that when nurses, who started out asking for a 19% rise, publicly committed to a much lower number "that became the basis of a fruitful discussion".

-Following an IMF forecast which stated the UK is set to be one of the worst performing major economies in the world this year, Mr Hunt hit back, saying that the IMF "have undershot on the British economy for quite a long time".
+Following an IMF forecast suggesting that the UK would be one of the worst performing major economies in the world this year, Mr Hunt hit back, saying that the IMF had "undershot on the British economy for quite a long time".

+The IMF now believed the British economy was "on the right track", he added, and had praised his recent Budget.